tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 * ``bool CheckConfig (void) const``: Check if the configuration is correct
 * ``void InitializeParams (void)``: Initialize queue disc parameters

-The base class QueueDisc implements:
+The C++ base class QueueDisc implements:

 * methods to add/get a single queue, class or filter and methods to get the number \
   of installed queues, classes or filters